BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ### Make a new disk image

-* Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://www.raspberrypi.org/documentation/installation/installing-images/).
-Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required
+* Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://howchoo.com/pi/create-a-backup-image-of-your-raspberry-pi-sd-card-in-mac-osx).
+Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required - install on new SD card with Balena Etcher

 ### RPI Configuration